How to overcome anxious attachment style

 Step 4: Develop healthy relationship-building skills

-Finding a calm balance in your relationships can increase your ability to use compromise and negotiation as relational skills.
+Finding a calm balance in your relationship can increase your ability to use compromise and negotiation as relational skills.
 Allowing trust to grow and working in coordination with the other person can strengthen that relationship.

 When you experience anxiety about the relationship, try thinking about some of its strengths, such as the things your partner has told you they like about you or the relationship.
-You can use these to create positive affirmations and mantras like “This relationship is a safe place,” or “I’m okay.”
+You can use these to create positive affirmations and mantras like “This relationship is a safe place” or “I’m okay.”

 Work on coming up with statements like these when you’re not feeling anxious and when you feel confident in the relationship.
 Writing them down and reading them silently or out loud to yourself during those lower moments can be a big help.